 Isla’s expression morphed once more, this time into incredulity.
 “I know exactly how much you love idols, Anise, you’re not being very convincing.”

 This made Anise crack up.
 “Busted, huh?
 Yeah, I’d love to meet them.
-I want to learn everything I possibly can about idols, both past and present.
-But I do understand there are certain boundaries, don’t worry.”
+I want to learn everything I possibly can about idols.
+But I do understand there are boundaries, don’t worry.”